ShadowFax1731/kanban-board/README.md

 npm run server
 ```

-This sets up a mock API for local development.
+- This sets up a mock API for local development.
+- You would also need to replace the API endpoints in the App.jsx from the hosted API endpoints to localhost endpoints